 - You will need a four-wheel-drive rental to explore much of the island.

-Best Beaches in Lanai for Kids
+Best Beaches in Lanai for Families

 - Hulopoe Beach Park: In front of the Four Seasons Resort, Hulopoe Beach Park is the most popular swimming and picnic beach.
 Younger children can splash around in the protected tide pools, while older children can boogie board the shore break.
 There are restrooms and public facilities available, but no lifeguards.

-Things to do in Lanai for Kids
+Things to do in Lanai for Families

 Unless you plan to spend your entire time at one of the luxury resorts, Lanai is suited for older kids.